Research Activities

 Research Overview

-Thirty years after starting the Human Genome Project, we now live in an era of widespread human genome sequencing.
-Yet, most functions encoded in the human genome remain mysterious and relating individual genetic variations to health still poses challenges.
-Human induced pluripotent stem (iPS) cells represent a powerful approach to functional genomics, given their broad capacity for differentiation.
-The Woltjen Lab develops genome and epigenome editing tools in human iPS cells to create isogenic disease models, with applications in regenerative medicine.
+About thirty-five years after the Human Genome Project began, we now live in an era of widespread human genome sequencing.
+Yet, most functions encoded in the human genome remain mysterious.
+Human induced pluripotent stem (iPS) cells maintain the same genome as their donor and gain the capacity to differentiate into cell types affected by genetic disease.
+Therefore, iPS cells represent a powerful approach to functional genomics and personalized medicine.